 Financial Aid Policy Regarding Falsification of Financial Aid Information

-SummaryFalsification of information submitted by the student or parents or any third party for the purpose of receiving financial assistance may result in penalties to the student and/or the party submitting the information.
-These penalties include, but are not limited to, cancellation of assistance, billing back for assistance received and referral to the appropriate federal, state and university authorities.
+SummaryFalsification of information submitted by the student, parent or any third party for the purpose of receiving financial assistance may result in penalties to the student and/or the party submitting the information.
+These penalties include, but are not limited to: cancellation of assistance; billing back for assistance received; and referral to the appropriate federal, state and university authorities.
 If the student, parent or third party purposely gives false or misleading information, they may be fined $20,000, sent to prison or both by the federal government.

 - Free Application for Federal Student Aid (FAFSA)

 - Student Aid Report (SAR)